smonn/validator-fns/README.md

 #### maxDate(limit, message)

-Ensures value is on or before the specified date. `limit` (aliased as `max`) is provided to the message.
+Ensures value is on or before the specified date.
+Works with dates. `limit` (aliased as `max`) is provided to the message.

 <details><summary>arguments</summary>